Starting My Life At 30

 I don’t remember much after waking up in recovery other than everything went well.
 They gave me a spinal block so I wouldn’t be in a lot of pain.
 Relieved the surgery was done laparoscopically.
 It meant I didn’t have a huge scar or pain from that.
 I do remember asking to swap from the oxygen mask to the little nose breathing tube as my mouth was so dry.

-Fastword to the early hours of the morning, things took an unexpected turn.
+Fast forward to the early hours of the morning, things took an unexpected turn.

-When given anaesthesia, I basically conk out and sleep deeply.
+When given anaesthesia, I conk out and sleep deeply.
 Whilst sleeping, I continued to have rising lactate and acidosis levels with no obvious cause.
-I was woken up and told I was going back into theatre with suspected internal bleeding.
+I was woken up and told I was going back into the theatre with suspected internal bleeding.
 Feeling so scared and upset.
 I remember speaking to my mum on the phone.
 Upsetting one of the nurses as I made her promise I’d wake up again.
 And I remember lying under those huge surgery lights.
 Like something you see on TV.

 Coming Out A Second Time

-Waking up a second time, I vaguely remember speaking to my surgeon, who said two things, “you ruined my evening” and “you scared me”.
+Waking up a second time, I vaguely remember speaking to my surgeon, who said two things, “you ruined my evening” and “You scared me”.
 If you can’t get a surgeon with a sense of humour, then keep looking.
 Thank god there was no internal bleeding, but I still have no real reason as to why my levels rose so high so quickly after the first surgery.
 I had another cannula in, a catheter, and a central line in my neck.
 The central line was not the nicest.
 It wasn’t painful, it was just uncomfortable and felt very heavy.

 Sleeping some more, I woke up again to see my parents.
 I had the most lovely nurses in ITU.
 My legs were in one of those Intermittent Pneumatic Compression machines.
 It would help the circulation and, as it would inflate and deflate, one nurse would rub my legs in between and make sure I was comfortable.
 Another nurse braided my hair into a bun away from my face for me.

 Later on that day, I moved into my own room.
 Stayed there for a few days, then moved to a shared ward on Sunday night.
 By Monday night, I was up, showered, dressed, and discharged back home to recover.
-I can honestly say, for me, recovery at home is the best thing.
-I sleep a lot better in my own bed.
+I can honestly say, that for me, recovery at home is the best thing.
+I sleep a lot better in my bed.

 7 Days Post Surgery

 I’m going to be able to start living and it’s scary.
 Who am I going to be?
 What am I going to be?
 It’s like being 15 again and I’m told to pick my GCSE options.
-I hope you stay around to see my journey and I really hope I become someone worth the chance I’ve been given.
+I hope you stay around to see my journey and I hope I become someone worth the chance I’ve been given.

 As always, thanks for reading…